Digital content: Paid digital content

 According to a report done by IHS Inc. in 2013, the global consumer spending on digital content grew to over $57 billion in 2013, which was up almost 30% from $44 billion in 2012.
 In past years, the US has always been a leader in consumer expenditure on digital content, but as of 2013, many countries have emerged with great consumer expenditure.
 South Korea's overall digital spend per capita is now greater than the US.

+Consolidation

+According to research firm Ampere Analysis, in 2024, a small group of six media conglomerates; Disney, Comcast, Google, Warner Bros.
+Discovery, Netflix, and Paramount Global—are poised to dominate the global content market.
+These companies are projected to account for 51% of all global spending on content, a significant increase from 47% in 2020.

+Disney, in particular, is a major player, with an estimated $35.8 billion investment in television and film content, representing 14% of global spending.
+This significant increase, fueled by Disney's full ownership of Hulu, highlights the company's strategic focus on streaming services.
+A substantial portion of the projected $126 billion global content spending is allocated to streaming platforms.

 Non-purchasable digital content

 Not all digital content is purchasable, and is simply anything published digitally.
 This would include: